 Bound for the Promised Land: Harriet Tubman, Portrait of an American Hero

 Harriet Tubman: The Life and the Life Stories

 by Jean McMahon Humez

 by Sarah H. Bradford

-History Resource Center U.S.: Run a People search on Tubman to find more biographies, plus articles about her.
+History Resource Center U.S.: Run a "People" search on Tubman to find more biographies and articles about her.

-Search the general periodicals databases ProQuest and EBSCOhost to find various articles about Tubman that were published in modern magazines, journals and newspapers.
+Search the general periodical databases ProQuest and EBSCOhost to find various articles about Tubman that were published in modern magazines, journals and newspapers.